This trio of diamond brooches were originally part of a tiara, given to Princess Elizabeth in 1947.

 The Queen wearing the Nizam of Hyderabad rose tiara, a wedding gift she chose herself.
 Stunning! pic.twitter.com/c18W0SBDzm

-One brooch and two smaller sat in the intricate design, and were detachable, making the piece multi-functional.
-The Queen, surprisingly, didn’t wear it the tiara too much over the years – despite having chosen it herself – but we have seen a lot of the necklace.
+One rose brooch sat in the centre, and two smaller either side; these were detachable, making the tiara multi-functional.
+The Queen, surprisingly, didn’t wear it the tiara too much over the years – despite having chosen it herself – but we have seen a lot of the brooches and matching necklace.

 Remember the stunner Catherine, Duchess of Cambridge borrowed from Her Majesty?
 Yep, one and the same.

 The Queen usually wears the two smaller brooches together, and the large on its own.
-She has occasionally used the brooches in an unusual way (to decorate her dress for example) – see more of those images, at FHMJV.
+She has occasionally used the brooches in an unusual way (to decorate a dress’ square neckline, for example) – see more of those images, at FHMJV.

-Here you see Her Majesty wearing the two smaller brooches:
+Here you can just see Her Majesty wearing the two smaller brooches: